jxfuller1/Smart-Cropping-and-Excel/README.md

 # Smart-Cropping

-This script will convert PDF to image files to a given location, 1 image for each page of the PDF.
+Using Python, this script will convert PDF to image files to a given location, 1 image for each page of the PDF.
 Then it will iterate each image of that location and crop each side of the images based on reference background color and then insert images into Excel.
 Note, this was created specifically for my needs.
 I removed all the file locations i use from the script, so you will have to enter those in yourself.